pypa/pypa.io/source/members.rst

 of Conduct` and the project being relevant to Python packaging, as determined by existing members of PyPA.

-To request PyPA project membership, start a thread on `the Packaging category on discuss.python.org`_ or on `the distutils-sig mailing list`_ requesting such a vote.
+To request PyPA project membership, start a thread in the `Packaging category on discuss.python.org`_.

 .. _`Individual membership`: